Starting a Homegrown Plant & Worm Farm to Make Money – Side Jam Interview #1

 The Homegrown Plant & Worm Farm

-Cricket is the mother of one super-cute kiddo, who also has the creative gene running through her.
-She takes after her mama in so many impressive ways, as they are both successful entrepreneurs at heart.
+Cricket is the mother of one super-cute kiddo, with the creative gene running through her.
+She takes after her mama in so many remarkable ways, as they are both successful entrepreneurs at heart.

-Cricket is currently a work-from-home mom who has several real estate investments as well as multiple side hustles.
-When she mentioned the various side gigs she’s tried — mainly just for fun or to educate her daughter about money — I was really excited to hear more.
+Cricket is currently a work-from-home mom who has several real estate investments and multiple side hustles.
+When she mentioned the various side gigs she’s tried — mainly just for fun or to educate her daughter about money — I was excited to hear more.

 I knew we’d have a connection that would work just great with this interview series.